ddiazdom/lcg/README.md

 We considered four massive string collections for the experiments.

 - **HUMANS**: all the human genome assemblies available in [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=9606) up to **August 27, 2024**.
 This collection has 1,270 assemblies and is 3.46 TB in size.
-- **ATB**: release 2.0 of the AllTheBacteria dataset from Hunt et al..
-It contains 1,932,812 curated genome assemblies from different bacteria and archaea.
+- **ATB**: release 2.0 of the AllTheBacteria dataset from Hunt et al. It contains 1,932,812 curated genome assemblies from different bacteria and archaea.
 - **ECOLI**: a subset of **ATB** with 8,000 assemblies of the E. coli genome, totalling 40.57 GB.
 - **COVID**: all the assemblies available in NCBI for SARS-CoV-2 up to **November 5, 2024**.
 This collection has 8,989,016 genomes and a size of 267.39 GB.